filecoin-project/lotus/documentation/en/cli-lotus.md

 DESCRIPTION:
    Report resource usage for a scope.

   The scope can be one of the following:
   - system        -- reports the system aggregate resource usage.
   - transient     -- reports the transient resource usage.
   - svc:<service> -- reports the resource usage of a specific service.
   - proto:<proto> -- reports the resource usage of a specific protocol.
   - peer:<peer>   -- reports the resource usage of a specific peer.
   - all           -- reports the resource usage for all currently active scopes.

 OPTIONS:
-   --json      (default: false)
+   --json                          (default: "false")
-   --help, -h  show help
+   --help, -h                     show help (default: "false")

 ```

 ### lotus net limit

 ```
 NAME:
    lotus net limit - Get or set resource limits for a scope